 Aged 90 - 120 Days

 Bellamy Blue gets its name from a natural cave in northern Tennessee that is adjacent to the world's first man-made bat cave.
 The natural entrance entices endangered native grey bats to roost inside the artificial dwelling, in the hopes of combating the deadly white-nose syndrome, a mold that is threatening the grey bat's survival.
-Bellamy Blue's rind is hand-rubbed with a modest amount of Alderwood smoked sea salt and then dipped in black wax, which allows the cheese to breathe during aging while entrapping moisture for a smooth, dense, and creamy paste.
+Bellamy Blue's rind is hand-rubbed with a modest amount of Applewood smoked sea salt and then dipped in black wax, which allows the cheese to breathe during aging while entrapping moisture for a smooth, dense, and creamy paste.
 The amount of smoke is subtle, giving Bellamy a savory profile of cured salami and burgers on a charcoal grill.
 Underlying notes include cut hay and boiled peanuts.

 Pairs nicely with dessert wines such as Sauternes, smoky German Rauchbier, toasted nuts and a stronger flavored honey like chestnut, or cured meats and olives.
 Works well mixed into burgers or a blue cheese dip.